wilwfy/LeetCode/1448. Count Good Nodes in Binary Tree/README.md

 - The number of nodes in the binary tree is in the range [1, 10^5].
 - Each node's value is between [-10^4, 10^4].

+**Hint 1**
+Use DFS (Depth First Search) to traverse the tree, and constantly keep track of the current path maximum.